-Israeli researchers say they have detected a successful “genome editing event” in the cannabis plant, signaling the advent of GMO for cultivation.
+Israeli researchers say they have detected a successful “genome editing event” in the cannabis plant.
 The development came during an R&D initiative by researchers at Givat Hen, Israel-based CanBreed that is intended to develop Powdery Mildew resistance in cannabis crops.

 The research team applied breakthrough CRISPR-Cas9 gene editing technology to detect the genome editing event.
 Developers of CRISPR-Cas9 earned a Nobel Prize in chemistry this year.
-Genome editing lets scientists alter DNA to change physical traits — in plants often involving disease risk.
-Scientists use different technologies to do this.
+Genome editing lets scientists alter DNA to change physical traits in plants.

 “Such developments will enable CanBreed to provide cannabis cultivators with the much-needed solution of uniform and enhanced cannabis plants that will pave the road to the standardization of the industry,” said CanBreed’s CEO, Ido Margalit.
 It will result in improved agronomical traits that can make cannabis farming more affordable and sustainable, and more standardized raw materials for medical products, according to CanBreed.